LASIK Eye Surgery

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about LASIK Eye Surgery procedure in NYC?
-Would like to schedule an appointment with Midtown Manhattan Ophthalmologist, Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York eye doctor.
+Would like to schedule an appointment with the best eye doctor NYC, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)